 Restricted Applications for Social Security Benefits

-As there are different types of Social Security benefits you may be eligible for, a restricted application, sometimes referred to as “restricting the scope” of your application, tells the Social Security office that you are not simultaneously applying for all benefits you are eligible for.
+As there are different types of Social Security benefits you may be eligible for, a restricted application (sometimes referred to as “restricting the scope” of your application) tells the Social Security office that you are not simultaneously applying for all benefits you are eligible for.

-In many cases, this allows you to later apply for a different benefit type.
-To understand why you might use this funky rule take a look at some of the types of Social Security benefits you may be eligible for:
+In many cases, a restricted application allows you to later apply for a different benefit type.
+To understand why you might use this rule take a look at some of the types of Social Security benefits you may be eligible for:

-- A benefit based on your own earnings record referred to as a Retirement Insurance Benefit (RIB)
+- A benefit based on your own earnings record—referred to as a Retirement Insurance Benefit (RIB)

-- A benefit based on a spouse or ex-spouse’s earnings record referred to as a spouse’s insurance benefit (SIB)
+- A benefit based on a spouse or ex-spouse’s earnings record—referred to as a spouse’s insurance benefit (SIB)

-- A benefit if you are disabled referred to as disability insurance benefits (DIB)
+- A benefit if you are disabled—referred to as disability insurance benefits (DIB)

-If you were born on or after January 2, 1954, a restricted application may not be used for the purpose of claiming a spousal or ex-spousal benefit - however, widows and widowers may continue to use a restricted application at any claiming age.
+If you were born on or after January 2, 1954, a restricted application may not be used for the purpose of claiming a spousal or ex-spousal benefit; however, widows(ers) may continue to use a restricted application at any claiming age.
 In Social Security’s online Programs Operations Manual System (POMS), their Scope of the Application section says:

-Here are a few key points to note about the restricted application rules:
+There are a few key points to note about the restricted application rules:

-- A claimant who is caring for a child (under age 16 or disabled adult child) who is entitled to child’s benefits may have the option to restrict the application to spouse’s benefits only even if they have not yet reached their full retirement age.
+- A claimant who is caring for a child (under age 16 or disabled adult child) who is entitled to child’s benefits may have the option to restrict the application to spouse’s benefits only, even if they have not yet reached their full retirement age.

 Restricted Applications and Spousal Benefits

 A “reduced benefit situation” means you are filing before you reach full retirement age.
-When you file before you reach full retirement age, if your spouse has already filed for their benefits (in the cases of an ex-spouse they have to have reached age 62, but do not have to have filed yet), you are deemed to be filing for spousal benefits at the same time you file for your own retirement benefits.
-Filing before full retirement age prevents you from using claiming strategies that might otherwise allow you to later switch between benefits.
+When you file before you reach full retirement age, you are deemed to be filing for spousal benefits at the same time you file for your own retirement benefits (if your spouse has already filed for their benefits).

-For those born on or after 1/2/1954, when you file for benefits you will now also be deemed to be filing for all benefits you are eligible for.
+For those born on or after January 2, 1954, when you file for benefits you will also be deemed to be filing for all benefits you are eligible for.
 You will not be able to restrict the scope of your application to only one benefit type unless you are a widow(er).

 If your spouse has not already filed for benefits, you will not be deemed to be applying for a spousal benefit.
 Later when they subsequently file for their own benefits the deemed filing rules will kick in, and if your spousal benefit turns out to be more than your own benefit each month the additional amount will automatically be paid to you.

-Restricted Applications and Widow/Widower Benefits
+Restricted Applications and Widow(er) Benefits

-Regarding item number two above, POMS says (section GN 00204.020E.4.a):
+The POMS says (section GN 00204.020E.4.a):

-“A widow(er) or surviving divorced spouse may wish to exclude a reduced RIB from the scope of the application and defer filing for an unreduced RIB because of the increasingly greater amount payable after FRA because of DRCs.”
+“A widow(er) or surviving divorced spouse may wish to exclude a reduced RIB from the scope of the application and defer filing for an unreduced RIB because of the benefit increases payable after FRA because of DRCs.”

-You might do this to claim a widow benefit for several years while allowing your own benefit to continue to accumulate delayed retirement credits.
-At age 70 you could then switch over to claiming your own, now larger, benefit amount.
+You might do this to claim a widow(er) benefit for several years while allowing your own benefit to continue to accumulate delayed retirement credits.
+At age 70 you could then switch over and claim your own (now larger) benefit amount.

 Restricted Applications When Caring for a Child

-If you have dependents, multiple ex-spouses may be eligible for disability benefits, or have other complexities, the services of an attorney may be appropriate.
+Because the rules are complex, some couples seek the advice of an attorney to advise them on their best claiming options.
+If you have dependents, multiple ex-spouses that may be eligible for disability benefits, or have other complexities, the services of an attorney may be appropriate.